-Managing Operating and Network Systems Prerequisite: IT 5133 and CS 5153, or equivalent 3-0-3 This course covers the installation and managem
+IT 6723 Managing Operating and Network Systems

+Prerequisite: IT 5203 and IT 5303, or equivalent 3-0-3

 This course covers the installation and management of operating systems and telecommunications networks, including cost-benefit analysis, and evaluation of connectivity options.
 Students learn to evaluate, select and implement different operating and communications options to support an organization.